perktime/FoundryWorkflowTest/README.md

 2. **Set up environment variables**:
    - Copy `.env.example` to `.env`
-   - Update the values in `.env` with your Azure AI Foundry project details
+   - Update the values in `.env` with your Microsoft Foundry project details

 3. **Install dependencies**:
    ```bash